 Antioxidants and Aging

-Berries are a great source of antioxidants.
-Strawberries, blueberries, and acai berries are just some examples of polyphenol-rich berries.
-These powerful compounds may help combat cancers and degenerative diseases of the brain.
-Frozen berries contain polyphenols, too.
-Check out the grocery store’s freezer case and include berries in your diet year-round.
+These are a great source of antioxidants and may help prevent cancer and some brain diseases.
+Frozen berries have them, too.
+Check out the grocery store’s freezer case and enjoy them year-round.

-Add fiber-rich beans to your diet three to four times a week.
-Fiber may help lower blood pressure, improve cholesterol, prevent constipation, and help digestion.
-And because you feel full longer, eating a diet high in fiber can help you lose weight.
-Top a salad with chickpeas or use beans in place of meat in soups.
-Beans contain complex carbohydrates to help regulate glucose levels, which is important for people with diabetes.
+Add these nutritional powerhouses to your diet 3 or 4 times a week.
+The fiber may help with digestion and help lower your chances of obesity, heart disease, and diabetes.
+And because they make you feel full longer, a diet high in fiber may help you lose weight, too.
+Top a salad with chickpeas, or use beans in place of meat in soups.

-Veggies contain fiber, phytonutrients, and loads of vitamins and minerals that may protect you from chronic diseases.
-Dark, leafy greens contain vitamin K for strong bones.
-Sweet potatoes and carrots contain vitamin A, which helps keep eyes and skin healthy and protects against infection.
-In one study, men eating 10 or more servings of tomato products per week saw a 35% decrease in their risk of prostate cancer.
+Veggies have fiber, antioxidants, and loads of vitamins and minerals that may help protect you from chronic diseases.
+Dark, leafy greens have vitamin K for strong bones.
+Sweet potatoes and carrots have vitamin A, which helps keep your eyes and skin healthy and protects against infection.
+In one study, men who ate 10 or more servings of tomatoes a week lowered their chances of prostate cancer by 35%.

 Eat Like the Greeks

-People living near the Mediterranean regularly incorporate olive oil, fish, vegetables, whole grains, and an occasional glass of red wine into their meals.
-Instead of salt, they rely on spices and herbs to flavor their foods.
-This "Mediterranean diet" can be beneficial to heart health, can reduce the risks of mild memory impairment, and may ward off certain cancers.
+People who live near the Mediterranean regularly include olive oil, fish, vegetables, and whole grains in their meals, along with an occasional glass of red wine.
+Instead of salt, they use spices and herbs to flavor their foods.
+This "Mediterranean diet" can be good for heart health, and it may lower your chances of mild memory issues and some kinds of cancer.